lpacher/lae/fpga/labs/lab2/README.md

 Try yourself to:

-* create new `FullAdder.v` and `FullAdder.xdc` source files from scratch
+* create a new `FullAdder.v` source file from scratch
 * implement a `FullAdder` module that performs a 2-bit binary addition with both input and output carry
-* re-use the original `tb_Gates.sv` testbench code to verify the functionality of the new block
+* re-use and extend the original `tb_Gates.sv` testbench code to verify the functionality of the new block

 </div>